virtual-labs/exp-mos-capacitors-iiith/experiment/theory.md

 ## **Structure**
 A typical MOS capacitor consists of three layers:
-1. **Metal**: Acts as the gate terminal (e.g., aluminum or polysilicon).
+1. **Metal Gate**: Traditionally aluminum, but modern devices often use heavily-doped polysilicon due to its process compatibility and work function tunability.
-2. **Oxide Layer**: An insulating layer, typically silicon dioxide (SiO₂), separating the metal and semiconductor.
+2. **Oxide Layer**: An insulating layer, typically silicon dioxide (SiO₂), though modern devices may use high-k dielectrics like HfO₂ to reduce leakage current.
-3. **Semiconductor**: A silicon substrate, which can be p-type or n-type depending on doping.
+3. **Semiconductor**: Usually silicon substrate, which can be p-type or n-type depending on doping.
+The doping concentration affects the threshold voltage and capacitance characteristics.

 ### **Diagram**
 Below is an example diagram of a MOS capacitor structure: